 We extracted the phenology indicators of maize using the full archive of Landsat images in GEE.
 The adopted framework includes three components (Fig. 3).
 First, we collected all available Landsat images during 1985-2020 in our study area and used the collected maize map as a mask.
 After the cloud removal, we constructed the long-term time series data of EVI for each pixel.
 Second, we fitted the long-term mean EVI curve using the harmonic model, which can delineate multiple cycles of crop rotations and identify the number of cycles (i.e., used to distinguish spring and summer maize).
-Thus, two phenological indicators, the v3 (the date when the third leaf is fully expanded) and the maturity (when the dry weight of maize grains first reaches the maximum) phase, were determined from the long-term mean curve of spring and summer maize.
-Finally, we identified the annual dynamics of these two phenology indicators by measuring the difference in dates when the vegetation index in a specific year reaches the same magnitude as its long-term mean.
-Details of each component were given in the following sections.

-Fig. 3: The adopted framework for deriving annual phenology dynamics (1985-2020) from Landsat time series data, including data preprocessing (a), mapping the long-term mean phenology indicators (b), and identifying the annual dynamics (c).
+Figure 3.
+The adopted framework for deriving annual phenology dynamics (1985-2020) from Landsat time series data, including data preprocessing (a), mapping the long-term mean phenology indicators (b), and identifying the annual dynamics (c).